 Tells about players

-An obvious difference when playing online is that you cannot see your opponents – and that they cannot see you – which means that the role of “physical tells” is left out of the online game.
-Of course, this also applies to table talk, which can be important in live games, but becomes a non-factor in online gaming (apart from the chatbox “talk”).
-Experienced live players claim that it is much easier to “profile” opponents when they play live, especially the less experienced players who tend to give away a lot of information about themselves and their hands.
+An obvious difference when playing online is that you cannot see your opponents (and nor can they see you…), so you’re not afforded the opportunity to observe potentially useful physical and verbal tells.
+Of course, there is a Chat facility in many online poker rooms, and it is possible to glean information from what players write, but it is dwarfed by the amount of info we might pick up live.
+Experienced live players claim that it is much easier to ‘profile’ opponents when they play live, especially the less experienced players who tend to give away a lot of information about themselves and their hands.

 Rakeback and other promotions

 Herein lies the extent to how the same game carries with it serious differences from one set-up to another.
 Player-friendly deals such as Rakeback, bonuses and other promotions (which, by joining an online poker room through YourPokerDream you’ll be able to take advantage of) simply aren’t there in a casino.